atomo15/tsfqx-cmp_sc4990sp21/README.md

 ### Experimental results:
 #### Detect Input Part:
 - Detecting the input from keyboard and condition is works
+- Separate function between Body cam and Ptz cam is works
 #### Body Camera Part:
 - Image instance which is control body camera is work and can get images from these camera
 - Trying to select, switch the camera and capture image from the keyboard